monsoonmaelstrom/book2/book2.md

 “I hate you all,” I tell them.
 Clearly they’ve been discussing this.
 Probably for a while.

-“It’s possible, Hazel, that if everyone thinks you’re the problem,” Davy tells me, “you might actually be the problem.”
+“It’s possible, Hazel, that if everyone thinks you’re the problem,” Davy states, “you might actually be the problem.”

 “Seriously?”
-I say incredulously.
+I question, incredulously.

-“Seriously,” Davy responds.
+“Seriously,” Davy answers.
 “Peter has apologized.
 You’re the one dragging this out.”

 “Peter apologized, and then right as I *started* to forgive him he tried to start a fight between Liam and me!”

-“Yeah, and he won’t do it again,” Liam tells me.
+“Yeah, and he won’t do it again,” Liam assures me.

 “Why?
 Because you broke his nose?
-I’ve suffered worse injuries and come back for seconds,” I tell him as I spin back toward him
+I’ve suffered worse injuries and come back for seconds,” I snap as I spin back toward him

 “No.”

 “Then why?
 What’s he got to lose?
 What’s to stop him from fucking me over?
 From fucking us *all* over?”

-“Peter and I have talked,” Liam tells me.
+“Peter and I have talked,” Liam states.

 “Okay, about what?”

-“Do you trust me?” he asks, reaching out to take my hands as stares into my eyes.
+“Do you trust me?” he asks, reaching out to take my hands as he stares into my eyes.

 “Yes, of course I trust you,” I answer as I meet his gaze.

 “Then trust me when I tell you that he won’t.”

 “Fine.
-Whatever,” I say hotly.
+Whatever,” I bite out.
 “I’ll take Peter.” *And make him answer my questions,* I think.

 Alex sighs.

 ----

 Peter and I are sitting on a blanket in a small green space across from Reese’s shop, watching the storefront.
 We haven’t been here long.
-Probably less than twenty minutes, and hopefully to anyone passing by we simply look like a couple of people enjoying the mild weather.
+Probably less than twenty minutes, and hopefully to anyone passing by, we simply look like a couple of people enjoying the mild weather.

 “Liam says I need to forgive you.”
-I tell him, breaking the silence.
+I state, breaking the silence.
 “Davy and Alex, evidently, agree with him.
 They say I need to get over it.
 That I’m the one who’s the problem right now.”

 Peter flicks his eyes in my direction, so I know he’s listening, but he wisely says nothing.